-If you are planning to bring controlled goods, used goods, second-hand goods, waste or scrap into the country, you first need to register as an importer with the South African Revenue Service (Sars) and then apply to the International Trade Administration Commission (Itac) for an import permit.
+If you are planning to bring controlled goods, used or second-hand goods, waste or scrap into the country, you first need to register as an importer with the South African Revenue Service (Sars) and then apply to the International Trade Administration Commission (ITAC) for an import permit.

 An import permit ensures that the goods you intend importing, conform to the safety, quality, environmental and health requirements of the country.
 They must also comply with the provisions of international agreements.